 The municipality must enter the project information in the Municipal Grants Management Application.

 Step 3.
 Submit the application package

-Submit the application package in person or by mail to your local Alberta Transportation Regional Office (PDF, 148 KB).
+Submit the application package in person or by mail to your local Transportation Regional Office (PDF, 148 KB).

 After you apply

 Applicants will be notified in writing of the project's eligibility for funding.